Dark18x/BrainstormProPrivacyPolicy/PrivacyPolicy.md

 **Information Collection and Use**

-For a better experience, while using our Service, we may need you to provide us with certain personally identifiable information, including but not limited to email addresses and data stored in the app to Firebase Firestore such as ideas generated and sessions info.
-The information that we request will be retained by us and used as described in this privacy policy.
+For a better experience, while using our Service, we may need you to provide us with certain personally identifiable information, including but not limited to email addresses and data stored in the app to Firebase Firestore such as ideas generated and session info.
+The information that we request will be retained by us and used as described in this privacy policy, and might be reviewed by human admins.

 The app does use third-party services that may collect information used to identify you.